Sacred as Structure (SAS)

 This essay does NOT establish:

-Any metaphysics that treats consciousness as fundamental faces a fork it cannot avoid.
-The fork is not about whether to adopt these positions but about whether to address them honestly.
+Any metaphysics that treats consciousness as fundamental faces a fork it cannot avoid — not because theology demands it, but because the framework’s own logic does.

-If consciousness is ontologically fundamental — the one substance, the ground of all reality — then what is its character?
-Two options exhaust the logical space:
+If consciousness is ontologically fundamental, what is its character?
+Two options exhaust the logical space.

 (a) The ground is experiential but not self-aware.
 It is a process without a witness — aware in the sense of being constituted by experience, but not aware of itself.
-Self-awareness emerges later, through dissociation into finite minds that develop reflexive consciousness through biological evolution.
-This is Kastrup’s position (2019): mind-at-large is probably not meta-conscious.
+Reflexive self-awareness emerges later, through dissociation into finite minds that develop meta-cognition through biological evolution.
+This is Kastrup’s position: mind-at-large is “probably not meta-conscious.”

 (b) The ground is self-knowing.
-It is not merely experiential but reflexively aware — consciousness that knows itself without requiring a subject-object split.
-Self-awareness does not emerge from non-self-aware experience; it is constitutive of what consciousness is.
-This is what the contemplative traditions report, what this project develops (following Grego 2025), and what structural analysis under idealism independently supports.
+It is not merely experiential but in some sense reflexively present to itself.
+Self-awareness does not emerge from non-self-aware experience; it is, in some form, constitutive of what consciousness is.

 Why These Cannot Be Deferred